Eric Lacroix: Management

 Post-retirement, Lacroix remained involved in hockey and returned to the Avalanche organization, assuming the roles of assistant video coach and director of hockey operations for four seasons.
 He became the co-owner and governor of the Arizona Sundogs of the Central Hockey League.
 After three years with the Sundogs, helping claim the Ray Miron President's Cup as champions of the CHL, Lacroix joined the Phoenix Coyotes organization for the 2008–09 season as a professional scout.

 On June 3, 2009, Lacroix re-joined his father in Colorado, when he was named Vice President of Hockey Operations for the Avalanche.
 He served in his role for four consecutive seasons, before leaving after the 2012–13 season.

 Broadcasting

 It was announced on September 18, 2017, that Lacroix had signed on to be a studio analyst for the Vegas Golden Knights on AT&T SportsNet Rocky Mountain.

+Personal life

+Lacroix is married to Jill and they have three children, Max, Mia, and Ty.
+They live in Castle Pines, Colorado.

+Max Lacroix, who is a goalie and will play for the Colorado Grit in the NAHL during the 2023–24 season, is committed to Boston University for the 2024–25 season.